5 Strategies for Improving Your Remarketing Campaign

 The reality is most prospects are not ready to purchase when they first come to your site.
 They are just browsing and getting a feel for what you offer.

 That is why you have to ensure that you do not just let them visit your site and leave.
-For the majority of marketers that has meant getting visitors on their email list.
+For the majority of digital marketers that has meant getting visitors on their email list.
 While this is effective, you only capture a percentage of visitors to your site.

 Conversely, remarketing allows you to track all of the visitors to your website.